The Mark of Zorro chapter 11 Three Suitors

 Copyright Status Public domain in the USA.

-Here was a fix!
-Don had no wish to anger Vega or a man who stood high in the ’s regard.
+Here was a fix! had no wish to anger Vega or a man who stood high in the governor’s regard.
 And how was he to evade it?
 If Lolita could not force her heart to accept Don Diego, perhaps she could learn to love Captain Ramón.
 After Don Diego, he was the best potential son-in-law in the vicinity.

-“Your answer, ?” the captain was asking.
+“Your answer, señor?” the captain was asking.

 “Proceed, señor.”